 “I fully believe that if I dream it, I can do it.
 Even if I don’t always feel ready or qualified, I give myself permission to go for it and see what happens.
 I give myself permission to do big and beautiful things and dream big and beautiful dreams.”

-For her, those dreams include maintaining a business with financial health.
+For Emily, those dreams include maintaining a business with financial health.

 “I think the best thing I did for my business is create work that I found valuable.
 If I wasn’t valuing my work, the audience I sold it to wouldn’t either.
 So, I’m really focusing on valuing the work I create and sharing about it in a way that expresses that value.
 The more I do that, the more my customer base has rallied around my work as valuable.
 And that has given me a lot of financial freedom as a result.”